-An irrevocable trust is a legal arrangement that permanently transfers assets out of the grantor’s control, offering potential benefits like estate tax reduction, asset protection and Medicaid planning.
-While a last will and testament requires a probate court process to distribute your assets to your heirs, irrevocable trusts avoid probate and preserve the privacy of an estate.
+An irrevocable trust is a legal arrangement that permanently transfers assets out of the grantor’s control.
+In exchange, it offers potential benefits like estate tax reduction, asset protection, and Medicaid planning.
+While a last will and testament requires probate to distribute your assets to your heirs, irrevocable trusts avoid probate and preserve the privacy of an estate.
 Once created, its terms generally cannot be altered, making it distinct from a revocable trust.
 Ultimately, your finances and personal preferences will dictate whether an irrevocable trust or a revocable trust best suits your needs.

 What Is an Irrevocable Trust?